Dear Your Teen:

 EXPERT | Amy Speidel

 Your scenario highlights a natural consequence.
 Your daughter’s actions broke her computer and you let her feel the loss of her personal computer, while still providing her the means to complete her work by using the family computer.
-That is reasonable and the consequence fits the situation.
+That is a reasonable and appropriate consequence that fits the situation.

 The length of an imposed consequence is often determined by age and life events.
 In this case, it could be imposed until she is able to put some money toward repairs or into savings in case of another mishap.
 Or you can spell out what will happen should she prove to be reckless again (perhaps responsible for the repairs by doing jobs at home to earn money.)